-The Oberlin City School District's responses to the findings identified in our audit are described in the accompanying corrective action plan.
-The Oberlin City School District's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Oberlin City School District's response to the findings identified in our audit and described in the accompanying corrective action plan.
+The Oberlin City School District's responses were not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.